-- Documentation of client-specific medical necessity for customized tracheostomy tube - Documentation of treatment, including stoma care and standad tracheostomy alternatives such as changing brand, style, and size that have been tried and failed.
+- Documentation of client-specific medical necessity for customized tracheostomy tube, including the above clinical criteria. - Documentation of treatment, including stoma care and standard tracheostomy alternatives such as changing brand, style, and size that have been tried and failed.
 Include dates of treatment. - Certification by the client's physician that less costly alternatives have been tried and failed, or could be reasonably expected to fail, or are inappropriate for the client